kyleanthony8/SpaceCommerce-FrontEnd/README.md

 # myspace

 # Description
-A unique dashboard that allows user to view and purchase celestital objects.
+A unique dashboard that allows users to view and purchase celestital objects.

 # Prerequisites
 React install